SMC Resources: Book, Podcast, Blog, Articles

 I recently had the pleasure of interviewing Debra Jacobs, a fellow single mom by choice and a financial coach.
-The question I get asked more than most is “how do I know I can afford to be a single mom by choice?
+The question I get asked more than most is “how do I know if I can afford to be a single mom by choice?
 So, that’s exactly what Debra and I talked about.
-There’s no magic bullet,…Read More
+There’s no magic…Read More

 Before I had my son, I worried a lot about dating as a single mom by choice.
 Would I ever have time to go out and meet new people?
 Would my single-mom status be a total turnoff to men?
 What man in his right mind would date someone with so much baggage?
 These are all…Read More

 When Should You Take The Leap To Be A Single Mother By Choice?
 If you’re anything like me, you grew up believing you’d eventually meet Prince (or Princess) Charming, make beautiful babies together, and live happily ever after.
 But if your Prince Charming is taking his sweet time, you might be wondering if it’s time…Read More